miguelgrinberg/Flask-Moment/docs/quickstart.rst

 has now been removed.

-The ``include_moment()`` function accepts a few arguments that control settings such as the version of ``moment.js`` to use, or wether the library should be imported from a CDN.
+The ``include_moment()`` function accepts a few arguments that control settings such as the version of ``moment.js`` to use, or whether the library should be imported from a CDN.

 Rendering timestamps with Flask-Moment